top of page

 Since starting his career in 2012, he has forged meaningful connections across major American cities, including New York, Dallas, Providence, Miami, and Seattle.
 Alongside his long-time collaborator Young Amsterdam, he has cultivated a vibrant, cross-border rap community.
 Their shared passion for authentic hip-hop has led them on extensive journeys across the United States, fostering partnerships and encouraging creative collaboration.

-In 2015, DJ King Flow launched Mixtape Addict, a radio show that quickly gained popularity on stations globally.
+In 2015, DJ King Flow launched Mixtape Addict, a hip hop radio show that quickly gained popularity on stations globally.
 By 2019, the platform expanded with Mixtape Addict Report, a video interview series offering in-depth discussions with key figures in hip-hop.
 Touring France, Canada, and New York, the series marked a new chapter in delivering raw, unfiltered hip-hop journalism to international audiences.

 With The Musalini featured in this week’s episode, Mixtape Addict continues to highlight voices that define and challenge the limits of hip-hop.
 DJ King Flow’s commitment to showcasing genuine artistry and his dedication to connecting global rap communities remain central to his ever-evolving legacy.